jhuiAchaea/Nexsys/README.md

 # Nexsys
 Curing System for Achaea Nexus Client

+NOTE: Don't try to use this on a mobile device just yet.
+Recommend using Chrome or Firefox.
+It's coded heavily with ECMAScript 6 features, and some browsers don't have ES6 support.
+I will eventually transpile it to ECMAScript 5 and release something that can be used on mobile.

 This is an initial release just to get some Nexus code out there.
 It's far from its final state, but hopefully people will use it.

+It does not have defences and cures for every class, but it should have majority of Runewarden, Monk, Dragon, Alchemist, Blademaster, Magi and Serpent defences/cures.
+You can see how to add your own if you don't want to wait on me to add them all.

+Rather than releasing a specific API for the system, I just completely exposed the system.
+I recommend just using the way I coded things as an example in your own packages.
+Feel free to overwrite anything you don't like.

 Nexus Client Recommendations:
 - use small scrollback buffer size (200 or so).
 System shouldn't bog browser down, but a large buffer will.